-But this family unit "Mary and Christ" was preceded by a much older set of "mother and child", which the Church partially eliminated, if obviously idols, partially replaced by Christian art, and in rare instances adopted as Christian art.
+But this family unit "Mary and Christ" was preceded by a much older combination of "mother and child", which the Church partially eliminated, if they were obviously idols, or else partially replaced by Christian art, and in rare instances adopted as Christian art.
 Whether abandoned or adopted, all these deities had one thing in common, they represented the archetype of "Mother".
 Detested by the Church, many of them were destroyed or painted over with a lighter colour, but some of them survived in their 'black' form.
-We are talking about the "Black Madonna", who seems to be much older than the "Holy Family".2 This pre-Christian goddess once represented a Mother Deity, symbol of marriage, sexuality and fertility and beyond that she was associated with birth and death; the vamp if you like.
+We are talking about the "Black Madonna" figures, which seem to be much older than the "Holy Family".2 This pre-Christian goddess once represented a Mother Deity, symbol of marriage, sexuality and fertility and beyond that she was associated with birth and death; the vamp if you like.
 The Church did!
 The moon (once a goddess all by herself) became her attribute.
 The black night was one of her aspects, the bright moon another.

 She was anything from "Mother Earth"